6 Facts You Need to Know About Starting Your Own Consulting Business

 Being your own boss extends to your ability to say "no," discipline yourself to work smart and hard and demand fair fees.
 Beyond that, you've got to work hard for a bunch of other bosses.

-If that sounds brutal and scary, then you're exactly right.
+If that sounds brutal and scary, you bet it is.

 Consulting can take an emotional toll.
 That's a price that you have to pay, but it's not one that you can accurately quantify or predict.
 Everyone's emotional and personal makeup is different, and what destroys you might make someone else stronger.